openstack/releases/doc/source/reference/using.rst

     Stable branch names track upstream release names, rather than OpenStack series names.

+  ``none``
+    This mode indicates that the deliverable should never have stable branches.
+This is used for specific deliverables like tempest or patrole.

 ``cycle-highlights``
   A list of plain-text bullet points describing some of the top new features or changes you would like to point out for this release